Cats and Dogs

 The great moon was now obscured by clouds.
 Toby picked up a flashlight and went outside, stalking across the lost but unforgotten garden to the little bridge.
 She bent and studied the blocks that supported the foolish thing.
 No two bricks were different from the rest—all pitted, common, unparticular, of uniform size and texture.

 On her knees, she held the light against them.
 “I don’t believe you,” she said.

 Robert had brought the great book of Egypt to dinner, and before it could be removed from his grasp had spilled milk on it.
 He was scolded at length.
 Lillian had been returned to her room and was being trussed up by Staff in preparation for her personal night.
 She felt compelled to speak of the cats again, although in this way her thoughts could no longer be reflected.

 There was the trap and the pinch of food on the chipped china saucer.
 Never too much, not that it seemed wasteful, it just wasn’t right.
 And the saucer—it had to be a chipped one.
 A perfect saucer would have conferred something else entirely.
 She had meant no real harm.
 What if everything one did mattered.
 Thank God, it could not.

 This story is taken from the collection The Visiting Privilege by Joy Williams.
 Copyright © Joy Williams.
 Published by arrangement with Alfred A. Knopf, an imprint of The Knopf Doubleday Publishing Group.

 Enter your email address to receive notifications for author Joy Williams

-You have been added to the notification list for author Joy Williams
+Confirmation link sent to your email to add you to notification list for author Joy Williams